 It has driven over 20 million miles on public roads and over 10 billion miles in simulation.
 Feats like this has attracted the attention of a lot of investors that hope to one day profit from Waymo’s advances in a market that is projected to garner $556.67 billion by 2026.

-Waymo is currently burning cash (a lot of cash) in its development of its self-driving technology and if it’s currently a public company, I will hold a short position on the company for the time being.
-But I will definitely long the company five years from now.
+Waymo is currently burning cash (a lot of cash) in its development of its self-driving technology, nonetheless, if it’s currently a publicly traded company, I will definitely take a significant long position on the company.

 After all is said and done, if you want to invest in Waymo today as an average investor, how do you go about it?